PythonZero/CodeSnippets/Docker.rst

 4) Freeze into the image (To debug)

 .. code-block:: bash

+    # -it = --interactive and --tty (tty is essentially a text input output environment aka shell)
     docker run -it myimage bash
     docker run -it myimage /bin/bash